 You Like Yourself For Who You Are

-When you are great and emotionally healthy, you appreciate yourself more, even in the worst moments.
+When you feel good, you appreciate yourself more, even in the worst moments.
 This is also a good sign of mental stability.
-But note that liking yourself does not mean you do not acknowledge the bad things about you, but it simply implies you are putting more effort into accepting your flaws rather than overthinking about them.
+But note that liking yourself does not mean you do not acknowledge the bad things about yourself, but it simply implies you are putting more effort into accepting your flaws rather than overthinking them.
 Liking yourself means you aim for growth and development and not just stick around with positive compliments.
 Thus, you can say that you are well when you: